 On this dayOct 16, 1968

-Despite their medal-winning performances, the two athletes faced intense criticism and received death threats upon returning home.
-At the time, their protest was largely perceived as a show of disrespect directed toward the American flag and national anthem, though supporters praised their bravery.
-Gradually, the symbolic importance of their protest came to be more widely recognized.
-Today, the image of the two men with fists and heads bowed is one of the most enduring symbols of the American civil rights struggle.
+Despite their medal-winning performances, the two athletes faced intense criticism in the media and received death threats upon returning home.
+At the time, their protest was wrongly perceived as a show of disrespect directed toward the American flag and national anthem.